 Good cultivars include Dark Horse (Weigela florida 'Dark Horse'), with burgundy foliage and deep-pink flowers; Pink Princess (W. florida 'Pink Princess'), Courtalor (W. florida 'Courtalor' CARNAVAL), with white, pink, and red flowers on the same plant; and dwarf variegated weigela (W. florida 'Variegata Nana').

 Every homeowner will prioritize different attributes when choosing shrubs for a hedge.
 For some, spectacular flowers will be a priority, while others will want dense privacy boundaries.
 Regionality also plays a role.
 Some of the best hedge shrubs in the dry conditions of Tucson, Arizona may be quite different from the best species for the humid, salty air of Bangor, Maine.
 Aside from this, though, good hedge shrubs usually share features and growth habits that make them suitable for this purpose.

 - Dense growth.
 Ideally, a hedge should be dense from top to bottom to serve as a privacy screen.
 Thus, the best hedge shrubs are often multistemmed plants rather than bushes that have a single main trunk or stem.

 - Resistance to pests and diseases.
-It can be quite difficult to seamlessly replace a single dying shrub in an established hedge row, so try to select a variety that has a reputation for being easy maintenance in your region.
+It can be quite difficult to replace a single dying shrub in an established hedge row and maintain the hedge's uniform look, so try to select a species or cultivar that has a reputation for being easy maintenance in your region.

 - Tolerance to pruning.
 Not all shrubs accept the hard, regular pruning that's required to shape them into a hedge shape.
 Except for hedges grown deliberately as a loose visual screen, most hedge shrubs will need to tolerate regular trimming.
 The best choices not only tolerate pruning but respond with extra vigorous growth.